-Research shows that laboring in water is linked to shorter labors and less reliance on medical interventions.
+Research shows that laboring in water is linked to shorter labor and less reliance on medical interventions.
 For your water birth experience, consider the expertise of The Madison Midwives.
 Patients deliver in a large spacious tub in a beautiful labor room at Unity Point Health -Meriter and under the gentle and continual care of one of our midwives with extensive experience in water-birthing.
 Find out more by calling today or scheduling an appointment online.

 Water birth is a type of delivery offered by The Madison Midwives in conjunction with Physicians for Women.
 Water birth involves laboring and giving birth in a soothing tub of warm water.
 You also may decide to labor in the tub, but get out for your delivery.